CynthiaArdman-Appomni/NightCityBot/README.md

 Offers helper commands for staff and global error handling.

 * `!post <channel> <message>` – send a message or execute a command in another channel or thread.
 If `<message>` begins with `!`, the command is run as if it were typed in that location.
 * `!helpme` and `!helpfixer` – show the built in help embeds.
-The former lists player commands while the latter documents every fixer and admin command with available options.
+The former lists player commands while the latter documents every fixer and admin command with available options. `!helpfixer wiki` fetches a random help page from the Cyberpunk wiki.
 * All sensitive actions are logged via `log_audit` to the channel defined by `AUDIT_LOG_CHANNEL_ID`.

+### Help Commands

+`!help` is disabled.
+Use `!helpme` for player commands.
+Fixers can run `!helpfixer` for advanced tools or `!helpfixer wiki` to pull a random wiki entry.

 ### TestSuite
 *File: `NightCityBot/cogs/test_suite.py`*